ProfessionalLinuxUsersGroup/course-books/docs/pcae/u3intro.md

         (otherwise the missing 2% will become your focus)
     - Commonly maintained with bash, python & ansible.
         (this course focuses on ansible)
-    - Understanding the various types of sem-structured lists
+    - Understanding the various types of semi-structured lists
         - flat files
         - CSV files
         - json files